 - All third party nominations must be accompanied by agreement from the nominee to be nominated.

-- Nominees to the following categories must be practising engineers not over the age of 35 (up to and including the day that the Awards are announced):
+- Nominees to the following categories must be practicing engineers not over the age of 35 (up to and including the day that the Awards are announced):

 - Young Professional Engineer of the Year